pdeffebach/ClipData.jl/README.md

 cliptable(;normalizenames=true)
 ```

-## `tablemwe` and `arraymwe` for Minimum Working Examples
+## `mwetable` and `mwearray` for Minimum Working Examples

 ClipData also generates code to make it easy to copy and paste data to a script.
 This is ideal for slowly transitioning a complicated Excel workbook to a more reproducible Julia script.

-- `tablemwe()` will create copy-and-pasteable code to construct a Julia table from the clipboard.
+- `mwetable()` will create copy-and-pasteable code to construct a Julia table from the clipboard.
-- `tablemwe(data)` will do the same from an existing Julia object.
+- `mwetable(data)` will do the same from an existing Julia object.

-You can also create Minimum Working Examples with arrays through the function `arraymwe`.
+You can also create Minimum Working Examples with arrays through the function `mwearray`.